-As with all security software, you need choose Windows 10 antvirus programs according to your needs and budget.
-The best bang for your buck lies with Bitdefender Antivirus Plus, as it's fairly inexpensive and has an unlimited password manager, a file shredder and its own secure browser.
+As is the case with other types of software, you need to choose Windows 10 antivirus programs according to both your needs and budget.
+The best bang for your buck is Bitdefender Antivirus Plus as it’s fairly inexpensive and has an unlimited password manager, a file shredder and its own secure browser.

-If you've got deeper pockets and only one single PC to protect, you might consider Norton AntiVirus Plus or Norton 360 Standard.
-Both give you an unlimited password manager, and Standard even gives you an unlimited VPN and dark-web personal-information monitoring.
+If you have more money to spend and only a single PC to protect, you might want to consider Norton AntiVirus Plus or Norton 360 Standard.
+Both give you access to an unlimited password manager and Standard adds an unlimited VPN and dark web personal information monitoring.

-If you've got Macs and Android devices to cover as well as Windows 10 machines, McAfee AntiVirus Plus will take care of you at a bargain rate — $60 covers 10 devices.
-But McAfee's malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.
+If you have Macs and Android devices to cover in addition to Windows 10 machines, McAfee AntiVirus Plus can meet your needs at a bargain rate – $60 covers 10 devices.
+However, McAfee’s malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.

 Of course, if all you want to do is keep your PCs free from malware, then Kaspersky Anti-Virus is the best choice.
-It doesn't do much but block malware, phishing emails and dodgy websites, but it does it better than the rest.
+It doesn’t do much besides block malware, phishing emails and dodgy websites, but it does these things better than the rest.

 How we test the best Windows 10 antivirus programs

-We evaluated each Windows 10 antivirus program based on its interface, performance, protection and extra features.
+We evaluated each Windows 10 antivirus program on this list based on its interface, performance, protection and extra features.

-Was it intuitive and user-friendly?
-Did malware scans badly slow performance?
-Was the program effective at detecting and removing malware?
-Did the program come with any useful additional tools?
+Was the program intuitive and user-friendly?
+Did malware scans significantly slow down system performance?
+Was it effective at detecting and removing both old and new malware?
+Did the program come with any other useful tools?

 Our tests were performed on a Lenovo ThinkPad T470 with a 2.5GHz Core i5-7200U processor, 8GB of RAM and 256GB of solid-state storage containing 43.3GB of files.

-To gauge each program's impact on system performance, we used our custom Excel test, which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
-The longer the task takes, the heavier the system impact.
+In order to gauge each program’s impact on system performance, we used our custom Excel test which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
+The longer the task takes, the more the system is impacted.

-Each lab periodically subjects major antivirus programs to stress tests involving thousands of pieces of malware, including hundreds of "zero-day" samples that the software has to learn to recognize.
+Each lab periodically subjects major antivirus programs to stress tests that include thousands of pieces of malware as well as hundreds of “zero-day” samples that the software has to learn to recognize.